This JAMA Guide to Statistics and Methods summarizes the characteristics and uses of the National Cancer Database (NCDB) for use in surgical research.

 The NCDB PUF includes a range of data elements that include patient characteristics and comorbidities, staging data, treatment information, and survival outcomes.
 Specific variables and definitions can be found elsewhere.2,3 Although describing each variable is beyond our scope and purpose, we will discuss a few important issues.

 The PUF data set contains 2 hospital-specific variables.
 First, there is an anonymous randomly generated “facility ID.”
 This variable can be used for hospital-specific calculations, including hospital and procedure volume metrics.
 It is important to understand how volume calculations may change over the study period.
 It is common to exclude hospitals if they did not submit at least 1 case to the data set every year of the study to ensure a consistent population of hospitals.
-A second variable, “facility type,” details the type of cancer center (eg, community, comprehensive, academic).
-It can ...
+A second variable, “facility type,” details the type of cancer center (eg, community, comprehensive, ...